mornir/my-skills/README.md

 ### JavaScript
 - ECMAScript 2019
-- Canvas API, Web Speech API, Fetch API and much more
+- API: Canvas, Web Speech, Fetch, WebRTC and much more
 - Vue, Vuex, Nuxt
 - AngularJS (stopped using it)
 - React (basic)